nsingh41/Assignment-04-API/README.md

 This basically GET,POST,DELETE and PUT  information of books via JSon object.

-We are putting the sample of the object in "sample.js"
+We are putting the sample of the object in "sample.txt"

 We have created our server in hapi frameworks and connectivity is with mongodb and all these things are in "index.js".